-College is an exciting time in life – not only do you have the opportunity to leave home, but you get to choose what to study so that you can start a great career when you graduate!
+College is an exciting time in life – not only do you have the opportunity to leave home, but you get to choose a college major, which will give you the foundation you need to be successful in your future career.

 If you ask most high school students, they probably have some sort of idea about what they would like to do for a job once they graduate – engineer, social worker, accountant, teacher… the list goes on and on.